polarityio/virustotal/README.md

 > Note that the VirusTotal platform throttles lookups that make use of free public API keys to approximately four lookups a minute.

-### Lookup IP Addresses

-If checked, the VirusTotal integration will send IPv4 addresses to VirusTotal for lookup.

-### Lookup Files (Hashes)

-If checked, the VirusTotal integration will send MD5, SHA1, and SHA256 hashes to VirusTotal for lookup.
+### Show All File Scanner AV Results

+Default: true

+If checked, the integration will show all AV scanner results for files (hashes) even if the AV scanner did not detect the sample as a positive detection.
+Default is to show all results.
+Uncheck to only show positive AV detections in the scanner results table.

 ### Show Files (Hashes) with No Detections

 Default: false

-If checked, the VirusTotal integration will show files in the notification overlay that have no detections.
+If checked, the integration will show results for files that have no positive detections.

+### Show IP Addresses with No Detections

+Default: false

+If checked, the integration will show results for IP addresses that have no positive detections.
+By default, the integration will not show IP reports with no positive detections even if the IP address in question has a resolved hostname.

-### API Key Limit Reach Warning
+### API Key Lookup Limit Reached Warning Message

+Displays a warning in the Notification Window if you have reached your VirusTotal API key lookup limit.

+### Lookup Throttle Duration

+The amount of time in minutes the integration will throttle your VirusTotal lookups in the event that you hit your lookup limit.
+Once throttling has started no lookups for your configured API key will be made until the throttle time has passed.
+Defaults to 1 minute.

+### Lookup Throttle Warning Message

-If checked, the VirusTotal integration will display warnings in the notification overlay when you have hit the VirusTotal lookup limit for the api key you are currently using.
+If checked, the integration will display a warning message in the overlay window when your VirusTotal lookups are being throttled.
+Only one message will be shown per throttle duration.

 ## Installation Instructions